fransyozef/basic-login-angular/README.md

 - Download or clone this repository on your computer
 - Open your termninal and navigate to the project root folder and enter :  ``` npm install ```
 - Next to build and start the project : ``` npm start ```
-- Open your browser and nevigate to http://localhost:4200/
+- Open your browser and navigate to http://localhost:4200/

 ## The authentication pattern
 So what's the authentication pattern/lifecycle?